-The Center for Internet Augmented Research and Assessment (CIARA) at Florida International University’s Modesto Maidique Campus is recruiting two undergraduate computer science and/or engineering students to participate in projects developing and operating Software Defined Networks (SDN) to support research and education between the U.S., Latin America, the Caribbean, and Africa.
+The Center for Internet Augmented Research and Assessment (CIARA) at Florida International University’s Modesto Maidique Campus is recruiting four undergraduate computer science and/or engineering students to participate in projects developing and operating Software Defined Networks (SDN) to support research and education between the U.S., Latin America, the Caribbean, and Africa.
 The fellowships are funded under the Award Abstract # 2029283, IRNC: Core Improvement: Americas-Africa Lightpaths Express and Protect (AmLight-ExP) and Award Abstract # 2029278, IRNC: Core Improvement: AtlanticWave-SDX: A Distributed Experimental SDX Supporting Research, Experimental Deployments, and Interoperability Testing on Global Scales

 This NSF Funded Undergraduate Fellowship pays a stipend over the annual appointment.
 A stipend is paid when project deliverables are met.
 This is a Temporary Grant-Funded fellowship.